microsoft/react-native-windows-samples/docs/windowsbrush-and-theme.md

 ### Using `PlatformColor` to access Reveal and Acrylic

 Two awesome features about the native XAML platform are Reveal and Acrylic.
-These two Fluent Design visuals are only found in Windows 10 apps, but can easily be accessed through the same `PlatformColor` API we provide on the JavaScript layer for other brushes.
+These two Fluent Design visuals are only found in Windows 10 and Windows 11 apps, but can easily be accessed through the same `PlatformColor` API we provide on the JavaScript layer for other brushes.

 #### Using System Acrylic